Boeing to make longest 787-10 Dreamliner exclusively in South Carolina

-NORTH CHARLESTON, S.C., July 30 Boeing Co said on Wednesday it will build its biggest Dreamliner, the 787-10, exclusively at its South Carolina plant in North Charleston, a move that marked the continuing evolution of Boeing's production strategy for its flagship jet.
+NORTH CHARLESTON S.C.
+Boeing Co (BA.N) said on Wednesday it will build its biggest Dreamliner, the 787-10, exclusively at its South Carolina plant in North Charleston, a move that marked the continuing evolution of Boeing's production strategy for its flagship jet.

 Investors are banking on rising 787 production to lower the cost of making the jet and generate cash flow that can be used to reward shareholders.